Wednesday, November 6, 2024

 Dear … :

-I agree with a lot of your analysis of why the culture has drifted from Christianity.
+I agree with some of your analysis of the why here.
 At least in immediate terms.
-You mostly evoke a shift that’s occurred over the past couple generations--reaching, say, back to the 1980s.
+You evoke a shift away from the faith that’s occurred over the past couple generations--reaching, say, back to the 1980s.
 And it works.
 But only to a degree.

 My own framework is different.
 For me the shift not so much a matter of the choices of younger Americans against older, recently dominant generations.